Team reaches mid-point of outdoor regular season.

 During his tenure at South Carolina, Frye has coached 12 SEC Athletes of the Year, the most recent being Erica Rucker, who was named the 2012 SEC Freshman Runner of the Year (indoor).
 He has also coached five national athletes of the year in Hastings (2007-overall), Demetria Washington (2002-indoor), Lashinda Demus (2002-overall), Terrence Trammell (2000-outdoor) and Miki Barber (2000-outdoor).
 Demus was acknowledged by Track & Field News while the United States Track & Field & Cross Country Coaches Association (USTFCCCA) honored the other four recipients.

-On the women's side, Frye's teams have placed in the top 10 nationally outdoors in all but four of his seasons at Carolina.
+On the women's side, Frye's teams have placed in the top 10 nationally outdoors in all but five of his seasons at Carolina.
 In addition to the team title in 2002, his teams earned the silver medal in 2005 and took home the bronze in 2003 and 2006.
-On the men's side, Frye's team placed in the top 25 nationally indoors in all but five of his seasons.
+On the men's side, Frye's team placed in the top 25 nationally indoors in all but six of his seasons.

 Along with continued success on the track, Frye has produced winners in the classroom on a consistent basis.
 Frye's athletes have earned four USTFCCCA National Scholar-Athlete of the Year honors in addition to two SEC Scholar-Athlete of the Year awards.
 Jason Richardson swept the indoor and outdoor national honors in 2008, following awards earned by 2006 National Indoor Scholar Athlete of the Year Shalonda Solomon and 2002 National Scholar Athlete of the Year Otukile Lekote.
 Marvin Reitze earned the 2012 SEC Scholar-Athlete of the Year award last season.
 In 2009, the men's team was named Scholar Team of the Year.